AlbertUlysses/leetcode-problems/README.md

 ### Layout:
 There are two current folders.
-First folder holds algorithm solutions written in Python.
+The first folder holds algorithm solutions written in Python.
-The second holds SQL queries are written in MySQL.
+The second holds SQL queries written in MySQL.